Real trace expansions: Introduction

 where $N\in \bN$ is such that $\Re m+n<N$. \end{enumerate} \end{theorem}

-Our proof implies that the constants $c_{m+n-j}$ and $c'_{m+n-j}$ are local in the sense that they depend only on the poly-homogeneous expansions of the symbol of $A$ in local charts.
-This is in contrast with the global description of the canonical trace $\TR$, and we think that our result sheds light on the interpretation of $\TR$ as a generalisation of the classical Hadamard partie finie regularisation of integrals (see Section \ref{subsec_statement_TR}).
-In a forthcoming paper \cite{fischer_locglob}, the results of this paper will be given more explicitly when $M$ is a compact Lie group: this is a setting where the pseudo-differential operators have a global notion of symbols, and there the interpretation of $\TR$ as Hadamard partie finie will be even more apparent.
+A version of Part (1) with additional information on the constants $c_{m+n-j}$ is given in Theorem~\ref{thm_main}.
+They are the same constants appearing in Part (2) for which a more detailed statement is given in Theorem \ref{thm_TR}.
+These constants are local in the sense that they depend only on the poly-homogeneous expansions of the symbol of $A$ in local charts.
+The canonical trace $\TR$ is not a local constant, and we think that Part(2) above sheds light on the interpretation of $\TR$ as a generalisation of the classical Hadamard partie finie regularisation of integrals (see Section \ref{subsubsec_statement_TR}).
+In \cite{fischer_locglob}, the results of this paper are given in a more explicit way when $M$ is a compact Lie group and $\cL$ the Laplace-Beltrami operator: in this setting, a notion of full symbols of pseudo-differential operators can be defined globally, and the interpretation of $\TR$ as `Hadamard partie finie' is even more apparent.

-The comparison of our result with the well-known expansions of the heat trace, resolvent kernels and zeta function due to Grubb, Seeley and Schrohe \cite{Grubb+Seeley,schrohe} (see Section \ref{subsec_heatexp}) leads us to think that the non-commutative residue and the canonical trace comes from the part of the spectrum of $\cL$ in $(0,+\infty)$ and near 0 respectively.
-It will be interesting to establish deeper relations between the coefficients in our main result and in the already known expansions (for instance of Grubb, Seeley and Schrohe) , as well as extending our result to the case of compact manifolds $M$ with boundary as in e.g. \cite{schrohe, Grubb+Schrohe_2001}.
+In this paper, we consider the self-adjoint extension of the elliptic operator $\cL$ on a compact manifolds $M$ without boundary or with Dirichlet boundary condition on an open set $\Omega$ of $\bR^n$.
+It will be interesting to extend our result and methods to the case of compact manifolds $M$ with boundary as in e.g. \cite{Grubb+Schrohe_2001,schrohe}.
+We also leave the applications of these expansions in geometry and index theory to future works.
+For the sake of clarity and brevity of the paper, we consider only pseudo-differential symbols with scalar values, although the generalisation to pseudo-differential operators acting on sections of a vector bundle over $M$ is straightforward for our results and proofs.

-The paper is divided into two sections and an appendix.
-We discuss the non-commutative residue in Section \ref{sec_res} and the canonical trace in Section \ref{sec_TR}.
-In appendix, we recall the standard notation and properties of the pseudo-differential calculus (Section \ref{sec_PsiOmega}) and prove the continuous inclusions of the functional calculus of elliptic operators into the pseudo-differential calculus (Section \ref{sec_FC}) using the Helffer-Sj\"ostrand formula (Section \ref{sec_HSformula}).
+The paper is divided as follows.
+The next section is devoted to present our main results in their full generality; this includes defining the settings of our investigations, and recalling the definitions of our main objects, especially the non-commutative residue and the canonical trace.
+The proofs of our result rely on the continuous inclusions of the functional calculus of elliptic operators into the pseudo-differential calculus (presented in Section \ref{sec_FC}) and are given in Section \ref{sec_pf_thms}.